 in order to get a version of Apple App Store that can download High Sierra.

 Here is Apple's how to upgrade page.)

-Download High Sierra from Apple Software Update or App Store.
-It is free.
+Download High Sierra from free.

 This downloads a large file, the High Sierra Installer, to your disk.

 You can create a bootable installer volume on a USB key using